 So it doesn’t look real though it looks professional.
 We should focus on humanizing and this you can achieve easily by using some realistic images on your website.

 It is more about creating a human touch rather than leaving your people with the impression that they are interacting with robots.
-There is proof that conversion rate increases by 102.5% if you include an image of a happy customer on your homepage instead of a stock photo.
+There is proof that the conversion rate increases by 102.5% if you include an image of a happy customer on your homepage instead of a stock photo.

 When using videos, be careful because again, a video can bring down the load speed of your website.
 But there are certain situations, wherein using a video rather than text is inevitable.

 For instance, if your product comes with numerous functionalities and features - it would be a tedious task to explain it in words.
 Unless people understand how your products function and how it can be used, why would they buy it?

 But a video that explains these functionalities and features would have an amazing effect on your people.
 Because here they get to see and listen rather than force themselves to read through when they are impatient to read.
 Videos boost customer engagement.